Local government in England operates under either a one tier system – unitary authorities, or a two tier system – county and district councils.

 Northern Ireland has 11 district councils.
 It does not have an equivalent to parish and town councils.

-Local authorities in Scotland and Northern Ireland use the Single Transferable Vote, with multi-member wards.
+Local authorities in Scotland and Northern Ireland use the Single Transferable Vote electoral system, with multi-member wards.

 Local government in England has been the subject of a constant re-structuring process over several centuries and continues to be so.